d031182/modeling-in-sap-data-warehouse-cloud/README.md

 ## Requirements

-The data samples, that is required for the exercises can downloaded from: https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES
+All the data samples, that is required for the exercises can downloaded from:

+https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES